 The Department of Applied Sciences is proud to have received a Bronze Athena SWAN award in 2013 and 2016, and a Silver Athena SWAN award in 2020.
 View the 2016 Bronze submission document and read case studies from staff and students within the department expressing their views on Athena SWAN.

 UWE Bristol also holds a University level Athena SWAN Bronze Award.

 Athena SWAN Departmental Surveys

-In 2016 we carried out surveys with a range of staff and students working in the department.
+In 2019 and 2016 we carried out surveys with a range of staff and students working in the department.
 You can view the results in infographic form, below: